Trump's Ukraine Call May Be 'Game-Changer' On Impeachment

 If Trump Revelations Are True, They Are Impeachable Offenses, Rep. Slotkin Says

+Earlier, seven House Democrats who represent competitive districts pushed to begin impeachment proceedings against President Trump, if reporting turns out to be true that President Trump pressured Ukraine to investigate presidential candidate and former Vice President Joe Biden.

-Slotkin, and Reps.
+Slotkin and Reps.
 Gil Cisneros of California, Jason Crow of Colorado, Chrissy Houlahan of Pennsylvania, Elaine Luria of Virginia, Mikie Sherrill of New Jersey, Abigail Spanberger of Virginia all have national security backgrounds and penned an op-ed that published Monday night in the Washington Post calling for impeachment despite the centrist political leanings of their House districts.
 None except for Crow had publicly backed impeachment publicly before.

 Overall, on average, just 1 percentage point separated Trump and Democrat Hillary Clinton in those districts.
 They are all freshmen, who replaced Republicans in the 2018 wave election that ushered in Democratic control of the U.S. House.